Goncalo-Almeida/cable-translation-api-interview/README.md

 and through the different microservices in a distributed system
 - Good dependency management avoiding adding unnecessary dependencies and delegating most of the dependency management to Spring Boot BOMs
 - OpenAPI documentation using Swagger
+- Dockerfile to build a docker image of the application
+- docker-compose file to start the application and the DB with a single command

 ### What this project has not
 - It can't translate sentences or long texts